KDE/kitinerary/docs/js_extractor.md

 # How to make your own extractor script

 It's highly recommended to use the [KItinerary Workbench](https://invent.kde.org/pim/kitinerary-workbench) to develop and test your extractor scripts.

-It can be installed via Flatpak.
-For more information, see the [KItinerary Workbench README](https://invent.kde.org/pim/kitinerary-workbench/-/blob/master/README.md).
+How to install and more information, see the [KItinerary Workbench README](https://invent.kde.org/pim/kitinerary-workbench/-/blob/master/README.md).

 ## Creating a new extractor script